FrankTimmons/TODODEX.Solution/README.md

 * _Swagger_

 ## Setup and Installation Requirements
-**This Setup assumes you have GitBash and MySQL Workbench pre-installed.
+**⚠️ This Setup assumes you have GitBash and MySQL Workbench pre-installed ⚠️**

 If needed, please navigate to these links:
 https://git-scm.com/download/
 Download Git and follow the setup wizard.